Loki-Astari/geeky-nextjs/content/posts/Vector-ResourceManagementCopySwap.md

 # Resizing Underlying buffer

-When pushing data into the array we need to verify that capacity has not been exceeded.
-If it has then we need to allocate more capacity then copy the current content into the new buffer and destroy the old buffer after calling the destructor on all elements.
+When pushing data into the array, we need to verify that capacity has not been exceeded.
+If it has, then we need to allocate more capacity, then copy the current content into the new buffer and destroy the old buffer after calling the destructor on all elements.

 ## Using Copy and Swap
 This operation is exceedingly similar to the description of the copy assignment operator.
-As a result the best solution looks very similar and uses the Copy and Swap idiom.
+As a result, the best solution looks very similar and uses the Copy and Swap idiom.

-Vector Reallocating Buffer
+#### Vector Reallocating Buffer
 ```c
 class Vector
 {